radiantlogic-v8/documentation-new/documentation/hardening-guide/04-securing-data-in-transit.md

 #### LDIF File Encryption

-Use the LDIFZ format when exporting RadiantOne Universal Directory stores (HDAP) stores to produce a zipped and encrypted LDIF file.
+Use the LDIFZ format when exporting RadiantOne Directory stores to produce a zipped and encrypted LDIF file.
 This prevents data from being readable while stored in exported LDIF files.

 **Key Generation**